chunweiz/CCUX/doc/build.md

 # Build
 This section details how CCUX build system works.
-You might have performed your first build from [here](getting_started.md/#markdown-header-first-build) and wondered what was going on.
+You might have performed your first build from [here](getting_started.md/#markdown-header-first-build) and wonder what was going on.

 > Please make sure that you have installed all the necessary [build modules](getting_started.md/#markdown-header-install-build-modules).